oxygenxml-incubator/FlareToDITA/README.md

 Limitations:

   - There is no support yet for profiling attributes migrations.
+  - The table column widths and cell/row spans are not taken into account.
   - There is no support yet for creating DITAVAL filter files.
   - Headings are usually converted to plain DITA XML paragraphs with bold text so they need to be manually converted to DITA XML sections or inner topics.

-## How to use it to migrate your Flare project to DITA
+## How to use it to migrate your Flare project to DITA using Oxygen XML Editor/Author

-- install Oxygen XML Author
+- Install Oxygen XML Editor/Author.

-- unzip the attached project
+- Download a zipped version of the project and unzip it.

-- copy your Flare project into the flareProject sub folder.
-It's conent should look like this:
+- Copy your Flare project into the **flareProject** folder.
+The content of your Flare Project should look like this:
 ```
 [this folder]
   _rels